Backblaze/b2-sdk-java/README.md

   * create a B2StorageClient.

-    * if your code has access to the accountId and applicationKey, here's the simplest way to do it:
+    * if your code has access to the applicationKeyId and applicationKey, here's the simplest way to do it:

       ```java
-      B2StorageClient client = B2StorageHttpClientBuilder.builder(accountId,
+      B2StorageClient client = B2StorageHttpClientBuilder.builder(applicationKeyId,
                                            applicationKey,
                                            userAgent).build();
       ```